 At The Washington Center's (TWC) annual Gala this year, close to 550 board members, staff, partners and friends of the organization gathered together at the National Building Museum in Washington, D.C.
 The night highlighted TWC's partnerships with colleges and universities, donors, alumni, governments, internships sites and over 50,000 alumni worldwide.
 Guests travelled from places as distant as Hawaii and Puerto Rico to attend this event.

 Cokie Roberts, Political Commentator for ABC News and Senior News Analyst for National Public Radio, served as the Master of Ceremonies during the event.
 She kicked off the night with a celebration of TWC's 50,000 alumni, both undergraduates and postgraduates, committed to TWC's three pillars: civic engagement, leadership and professional achievement.
 Roberts introudced Alan J. Blinken, Former Ambassador to Belgium, who also serves as TWC's Chairman of the Board.
 He spoke about TWC's partnerships and toasted to generations dedicated to both "leading and serving."

-TWC awarded its 2012 Pillar Award on Professional Achievement to the Honorable Kevin McCarthy (R-CA), Majority Whip in the U.S. House of representatives.
+TWC awarded its 2012 Pillar Award for Professional Achievement to the Honorable Kevin McCarthy (R-CA), Majority Whip in the U.S. House of Representatives.
 Congressman McCarthy represents the 22nd District of California.
 Accepting on the Congressman's behalf was Jeannine Denholm, TWC Alumna ('97), who is currently a field producer for "The Doctors."

 2012 Lifetime Achievement Award